zkellerdevelops/capstone-deadsets/README.md

 - Fix styling on add favorites and password reset buttons

 These features are planned for the very near future:
+- Add "notes" ability for users to add show notes/thoughts to favorited concerts
 - Replace delete button/styling changes for all links on app
 - Re-work homepage styling to better appear as a homepage/landing page
+- Implement card sliding transition of .content div
 - Deploy app on private server/get better url

 <h2>Features</h2>